Water law permit - construction projects in groundwater

 Fees and charges

-100 euros to 7,000 euros, depending, among other things, on the pumping and seepage volume and the duration of the permit
+100 to 7,000 euros, depending, among other things, on the amount of groundwater pumped and seepage and the duration of the permit.

 Available payment methods